Skip to Content

 Should My RV Battery Disconnect Be On or Off When My Rig Is In Storage?

-If you’re storing an RV for an extended period of time, it’s definitely wise to use your battery disconnect switch because batteries will discharge and degrade over time when left unused due to the parasitic drains in the RV.
+The answer to this question depends on a couple of factors, most importantly, how long your rig will be in storage.
+If you’re storing an RV for an extended period (more than a couple of weeks), it’s wise to use your battery disconnect switch, as batteries will discharge and degrade over time when left unused due to parasitic drains in the RV.
+This can also happen when batteries are exposed to sub-freezing temperatures, which can damage their overall health and decrease their longevity.

-This can also happen when batteries are exposed to sub-freezing temperatures.
-This can damage their overall health and decrease their longevity.
-Here are some guidelines for when to use your battery disconnect switch during periods of storage.
+Here are some guidelines for when to use your battery disconnect switch during periods of storage:

-2. One of the biggest factors to consider is your fridge.
-An RV fridge can cool using propane, with only the most minuscule amount of power needed to manage the circuitry.
+1. An RV fridge can cool using propane, requiring only a minimal amount of power to manage the circuitry.
 If you have an RV fridge (and plenty of propane), you could leave it on without a problem for quite some time, even without a shore power connection.

 Do I Need to Use My RV Battery Disconnect Switch If My Storage Space Has Shore Power?

-If you have a power hookup at your storage location, the answer to whether or not you should flip your battery disconnect switch to the “Off” position may be a bit different.
+If you have a power hookup at your storage location, the answer to whether or not you should flip your battery disconnect switch to the “OFF” position may be a bit different.
 For full details on this topic, read our post, “Should I Disconnect My RV Battery When Plugged In to Shore Power?

 An RV battery disconnect switch being turned on